IBM/watson-document-co-relation/README.md

 In addition to it the similarity between the two sample texts that we provided is computed in the notebook section `5.
 Correlate text`.
 The similarity score between the two sample text is seen as 0.790569415042.

-# Other scenarios and usecases for which a solution can be built using the above methodology
+# Other scenarios and use cases for which a solution can be built using the above methodology

 [See USECASES.md.](USECASES.md)